‘Vanderpump Rules’ Jax Taylor Admits To Being Tough On Brittany Cartwright

 While the network has not yet confirmed the series, TMZ revealed that the show would follow Jax Taylor and Brittany Cartwright as they faced her family’s pressures to get married.
 The outlet also revealed that Taylor didn’t yet appear to be on board with settling down and claimed he and Cartwright may not make it until the show’s potential summer premiere.

-To see more of Jax Taylor, Brittany Cartwright and their co-stars, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Jax Taylor, Brittany Cartwright, and their co-stars, tune into Vanderpump Rules Season 5 on Monday nights at 9 p.m. on Bravo TV.

 [Featured Image by Alison Buck/Getty Images]